L1n3el0t/project-plan/README.md

-My project RestaurantManager was created to manage reservations for customers by containing both a customer and a reservation database.
+The project RestaurantManager was created to manage reservations for customers by containing both a customer and a reservation database.
 The purpose of this app is for users to create a new customer and add their information for staff to contact them when needed.
 They then book a reservation to assign the customer by choosing a customer id.
 The user then has to submit the date when the customer will reserve the seat, how many guests will arrive, and any special requests if they have any.

 # Week 10- Modeling
 ## Feature